draklaw/ld36/README.md

-# Lair template: A simple template for a game using lair

-This is just a base to start a game jam.
+# Pyramid Raider

+A short game done in 72 hours for the Ludum Dare 36.

+In a post-apocalyptic future, an explorer discovers a pyramid full of mysteries.
+Will he be able to save the world ?
+Probably not.

 ## Compilation